venoivankovic/awesome_app/README.md

    ```
    node apiserver.js
    ```
- 10. Then simply start the gooey component, here it is on port 8081, choose any free port.
+ 10. Then simply start the gui component, here it is on port 8081, choose any free port.

    ```
    cd awesome_webapp